jgpavez/DecomposingTests/README.md

 ## A Real Case

 We will show how the method works in real physics data.
 For this we will use data from VBF with one BSM coupling.
-The samples used for this are **S(0,1), S(1,0), S(1,1), S(1,2), S(1,3), S(1,1.5)**.
-The full mixture model will be a weighted sum of those samples.
+The samples used for this are **S(1,0),S(1,2), S(1,1), S(1,3), S(0,1)**.
+The full mixture model **S(1,1.5)** can be considered a weighted sum of those samples.

-First, we will start with some random coefficient to check the algorithm performance.
-The coefficients used are *C0 = [.0,.2,.1,.3,.3,.1]* for the first mixture model and
-*C1=[.1,.2,.1,.3,.3,.1]* for the second model (note that this coefficients does not have any physical meaning).
+First we will start by fitting the coefficients directly (in the real case each coefficient is a non-linear combination of two variables).
+We know that the coefficients are *C0 = [-0.0625, 0.5625, 0.5625, -0.0625, 0.5625]* for F1 and for background we will use an only standard model hypothesis (only the coefficient corresponing to S(1,0) is non zero).
+Note that some of the coefficients are negative, that must be carefully considered in the algorithm to avoid negative probabilities.
+We also know the cross section for each sample *xs = [0.1149,8.469,1.635, 27.40, 0.1882]* and we have data generated from **S(1,1.5)**.

 A *boosted tree model* is trained in each pair of samples using the library *xgboost*.
 The score distribution obtained for each one of the pairs are shown in the next image